TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

 |img-43|

-Typical applications of the “[All]” language is for “Insert Record”, “Plugin” elements (placeholders for something else) or “Flexible Content Element” (“templavoila” extension, typically having localization enabled in the FlexForm content).
+Typical applications of the "[All]" language is for "Insert Record", "Plugin" elements (placeholders for something else) or "Flexible Content Element" ("templavoila" extension, typically having localization enabled in the FlexForm content).

 Notes
 """""

-- “ **Hide default translation of the page” incompatible with content binding:** When using the “Binding” method (ie.
+- " **Hide default translation of the page" incompatible with content binding:** When using the "Binding" method (ie.
-  “config.sys\_language\_overlay = 1 / hideNonTranslated”) you must
+  "config.sys\_language\_overlay = 1 / hideNonTranslated") you must
-  supply placeholder records in the default language if you use the “Localization setting” for pages “Hide default translation of the page”.
+  supply placeholder records in the default language if you use the "Localization setting" for pages "Hide default translation of the page".

-- **Support for content binding:** The TypoScript cObjects CONTENT and RECORD both supports the “sys\_language\_overlay” setting by selecting default language elements and overlaying according to the setting.
+- **Support for content binding:** The TypoScript cObjects CONTENT and RECORD both supports the "sys\_language\_overlay" setting by selecting default language elements and overlaying according to the setting.
   This should be observed anywhere else content is selected (like in extension plugins).
 Technically, the function
-  $GLOBALS['TSFE']->sys\_page->getRecordOverlay() does this, but before using it, please look at how it has been used inside a class like “class.tslib\_content.php” from the “cms” extension (tslib/)
+  $GLOBALS['TSFE']->sys\_page->getRecordOverlay() does this, but before using it, please look at how it has been used inside a class like "class.tslib\_content.php" from the "cms" extension (tslib/)

-- “ **Search” content elements:** “Search” content elements should be thought carefully about since they should search in the chosen language.
-The search query executed with the “SEARCHRESULT” cObject takes “sys\_language\_uid” into the query.
+- " **Search" content elements:** "Search" content elements should be thought carefully about since they should search in the chosen language.
+The search query executed with the "SEARCHRESULT" cObject takes "sys\_language\_uid" into the query.
 Therefore the best is to create a search form element for each language (that is; do not inherit it).
-Alternatively let the search form reside on a page which is not translated at all (provided that “content\_fallback” is used!)
+Alternatively let the search form reside on a page which is not translated at all (provided that "content\_fallback" is used!)